Grab your camera! Today we are sharing some helpful tips on how to capture the best Halloween photos!

 Tips for Great Halloween Photos

 Decide whether you’ll take the pictures on Halloween prior to trick-or-treating (which may be a good idea if any elaborate makeup or hairstyling is involved) or if you want to take them a few days before the actual craziness of the holiday.

 Some years I like the ease and convenience of doing it in our yard, but if I’m feeling more ambitious I’ll find a location that would look great with their costume.
 For example, a fairy in the woods, a scarecrow in a corn field, a cowboy on the range, a ladybug in a garden… the possibilities are so fun.
 And a pumpkin patch or a big pile of fallen leaves can be a great seasonal setting for pretty much any kind of costume!

-This could be as simple as having the child hold a mini pumpkin, throw fall leaves into the air or pose next to their jack-o-lantern.
-Or you could have some costume-appropriate props.
+This could be as simple as having the child holding a mini pumpkin, throwing fall leaves into the air, or posing next to their jack-o-lantern.
+You could have some costume-appropriate props too!
 Little red riding hood could carry a basket of goodies, a pilot could fly a toy airplane, or a butterfly could hold a bouquet of flowers.

 I hope you and your children have so much fun with your Halloween photos!

 ABOUT THE AUTHOR: Jessica is the talented Arizona photographer and owner of Jessica Downey Photo.
 She was a member of the Somewhat Simple Creative team in 2011.
 As you embark on your lens hunt, feel free to email Jessica (email@example.com).
 Or you can contact her via Facebook with any questions you may have!

 This post originally published on Somewhat Simple in October 2011.